KubaP/glsl-lsp/docs/Specification.md

 Any other characters produce a compile-time error.

-There are no digraphs or trigraphs, and no escape sequences other than the [line-continuation character](#line-continuation-character).
+There are no digraphs or trigraphs, and no escape sequences other than the [Line-Continuation Character](#line-continuation-character).

 The following are reserved keywords, using any of these results in a compile-time error:
 ```glsl